-We want to put you at the heart of decision making in Hammersmith & Fulham.
-And that is why we have launched nine resident-led commissions to help develop our policies for the borough.
+We want to put you at the heart of decision making in Hammersmith & Fulham and that is why we have launched 16 resident-led commissions to help develop our policies for the borough.

-Over the past two years, more than 60 local residents have helped shape the ways we work across the council.
-We plan to get even more people involved in 2017.
+Over the past four years, more than 100 local residents have helped shape the ways we work across the council.

 “Our commissions put people at the heart of decision-making and policy in the borough,” said Cllr Stephen Cowan, Leader of Hammersmith & Fulham Council.